-They had one student: Harold Pearse Soundy.
-By the summer term 1913, twelve boys were attending the school.
+When Belmont opened, there was just one student: Harold Pearse Soundy.
+By the Summer Term 1913, twelve boys were attending the school.

 A wide variety of academic and sporting choices were available from the first days.
 Children were encouraged to stretch themselves academically and explore wider opportunities.
 The school has always been known for its family atmosphere.
 In our archives there are many testimonials describing the loving, caring atmosphere at the school.
 ‘A true sense of belonging and encouragement on a consistent basis.’